Top Ten Gretsch Guitar Players

 Very underrated guitarist with very underrated solo songs.
 Check out his song All Those Years Ago.
 It's impressive.

-His most famous guitar was a 1963 Jet Firebird he received from his older brother George and Harry Vanda (their original producers); he modified it by sanding off the finish and removing the middle and neck pickups.
+His most famous guitar was a 1963 Jet Firebird he received from his older brother George and Harry Vanda.
+He modified it by sanding off the finish and removing the middle and neck pickups.
 He also used a White Falcon until someone "fixed" the guitar, causing it to lose its signature sound.

 Neil Young bought a late 50s White Falcon with a mono output (it can only put out one signal).
 He traded it for a stereo version (which allows the user to output the signal to two different amplifiers) with Stephen Stills while they were in Buffalo Springfield.
 He used it frequently on songs like "Southern Man" and "Ohio".

-Pete received a 6120 from Joe Walsh (along with a Fender Bandmaster and an Edwards volume pedal); it became his studio setup.
-This rig is the rig responsible for the guitar tone on Who's Next and almost all projects that followed.
+Pete received a 6120 from Joe Walsh along with a Fender Bandmaster and an Edwards volume pedal.
+It became his studio setup.
+This rig is responsible for the guitar tone on Who's Next and almost all projects that followed.

 Duane Eddy also used a 6120, similar to Eddie Cochran's.